rocky/python-xasm/HOW-TO-USE.rst

 Format of assembly file
 -----------------------

-Again, easiest to consult the ``pydiasm --xasm output``.
-Even easier is just to look in the test directory for files that end with .pyasm.
+Again, easiest to consult the ``pydiasm --xasm` output `.pyasm` file produced.
+Even easier is just to look in the [test directory](https://github.com/rocky/python-xasm/tree/master/test) for files that end with .pyasm.

 In general, lines that start with "#" in column one comments.
 Well, sort of.